toddlerworld/toddlerworld.in/README.md

 The application will be available on http://localhost:3000

 **Easiest:**
-The simplest way to run this application is by cloning the repository, installing the dependencies and running the application on your local machine.
-Once everything is installed, run `npm start` to start the application.
+The simplest way to run this application is by cloning the repository, installing the dependencies by using the command `yarn` and running the application on your local machine.
+Once everything is installed, run `yarn start` to start the application.

 ## Contributing